Projective characterization of higher-order quantum transformations: Types

 The formalism is an instance of a \textit{type system}.
 This ``$\rightarrow$'' connector, here nicknamed \textbf{transformation}, is the key element of the type theory of higher order transformations: each set can be seen as an abstract type, and new types can be defined out of existing ones using the transformation connector as a semantic rule.
+Alongside the base types and the transformation, three other symbols must be added to the \textit{alphabet} for writing types: the first one is the trivial type, noted ``$1$''.
+This is the type associated with a one-dimensional Hilbert space $\mathbb{C}$ whose associated set is made of the number 1, thus corresponding to the absence of a system.
+The other two symbols are parentheses, ``$($'' and ``$)$'', needed because $\rightarrow$ is not associative.
+Indeed, $A \rightarrow (B \rightarrow C) \neq (A \rightarrow B) \rightarrow C$ as the first type transforms a `state' of type $A$ into a `channel' of $B \rightarrow C$, whereas the second transforms a `channel' of $A \rightarrow B$ into a `state' of $C$.